axios/axios/README.md

   },

   // `responseType` indicates the type of data that the server will respond with
-  // options are 'arraybuffer', 'blob', 'document', 'json', 'text', 'stream'
+  // options are: 'arraybuffer', 'document', 'json', 'text', 'stream'
+  //   browser only: 'blob'
   responseType: 'json', // default

   // `responseEncoding` indicates encoding to use for decoding responses